Sami-Aml/flexistrive-website/content/pages/index.md

         text: >
           At FlexStrive Studio, we create engaging games and innovative applications that captivate users and drive engagement.
-Our team of developers and designers work collaboratively to bring your ideas to life, from concept to launch.
+Our team of developers and designers work collaboratively to bring ideas to life, from concept to launch.
         image:
           url: /images/icon2.svg
           altText: Featured icon two